atom/atom/docs/contributing.md

   [Jasmine](http://pivotal.github.com/jasmine) specs.
 * Document new code based on the
   [Documentation Styleguide](#documentation-styleguide)
-* Avoid placing files in `vendor`.
-3rd-party packages should be added as dependencies in `package.json`.
 * End files with a newline.
 * Place requires in the following order:
   * Built in Node Modules (such as `path`)